Launch Your First Supplement in the US & EU: A Product Guide

 Then the real questions arrive:

 How many units should you order?
-Which ingredients are actually practical?
-Can you make that claim on the label?
-Should you start with capsules, gummies, powders, or sachets?
+Which ingredients are practical?
+Can you make that claim?
 What will customs, testing, packaging, and timelines do to your budget?

-This guide walks through the decisions that matter before you place your first production order, so you can launch with less guesswork and fewer expensive surprises.
+This guide covers the decisions that matter before production, so you can launch with fewer expensive surprises.

 1. Start With a Specific Customer, Not a Trend

-Many new founders begin with a broad idea like "beauty supplements," "sleep support," or "gut health."
-That is a starting point, but it is not yet a product strategy.
+Many founders begin with a broad idea like "beauty supplements," "sleep support," or "gut health."
+That is not yet a product strategy.

-Before choosing ingredients or packaging, define who the product is for and what moment it fits into.
+Before choosing ingredients or packaging, define who the product is for.

 Ask: